-Youth Services welcomes applicants from diverse backgrounds and believes that a diverse training environment contributes to and improves the overall quality of the program.
-Youth Services provides equal opportunity to all prospective trainees and does not discriminate because of a person's race, color, religion, disability, sex, age, national origin, ancestry, marital status, familial status, sexual orientation, gender identity and expression, genetic information, or any other sociodemographic factor.
-Applicants are individually evaluated in terms of quality of previous training, clinical experiences, and fit with the program's mission.
+Youth Services provides equal opportunity to all prospective trainees and does not discriminate because of a person's race, color, religion, disability, sex, age, national origin, ancestry, marital status, familial status, sexual orientation, gender identity and expression, genetic information, or any other socio-demographic factor.
+Applicants are evaluated individually in terms of quality of previous training, clinical experiences, and fit with the program's mission.

 The goal of incorporating diversity into various trainings at Youth Services is to ensure that trainees develop the knowledge, skills, and awareness necessary to provide competent psychological services to all members of the public.
-To this end, the Youth Services training program expects competency in diversity training and strives to ensure that psychology trainees demonstrate acceptable levels of knowledge, skills, and awareness to work effectively with diverse individuals.
-Diversity experiences and cultural humility trainings are interwoven throughout the training program to ensure that trainees are both personally supported and well trained in this area.
+To this end, the Youth Services training program expects competency in cultural and individual diversity and strives to ensure that psychology trainees demonstrate acceptable levels of knowledge, skills, and awareness to work effectively with diverse individuals.
+EDI experiences and trainings are interwoven throughout the training program to ensure that trainees are both personally supported and well trained in this area.